- ADMISSIONS & AID

 Rolling admissions dates

-SIT Study Abroad has rolling admissions, which means that applications are reviewed on a rolling basis between the opening and closing dates of an application cycle.
+SIT Study Abroad has rolling admissions, which means the review process for completed applications happens on a rolling basis between the opening and closing dates of the term’s admission cycle.
 Many programs fill long before the published closing dates (see program availability), so please be sure to submit your application early.
 Applications can be started at any time.
 Applications must be complete to be reviewed for admission.
 This means that required additional materials such as transcripts, approval of participation, academic reference, must all be received in a timely fashion.
 It is your responsibility to ensure the arrival of all application materials.

 Complete applications received prior to the opening date will be reviewed after the opening date has passed.
 Students, advisors, and faculty with access to SIT’s applicant or advisor portal are welcome to log in and check on an application’s status at any time.

 We encourage you to contact our office early in the application process to discuss your program choice, as you begin planning your study abroad experience.
 We anticipate programs will continue to fill early, and we recommend applying close to the opening dates.
 You should also specify a second-choice program.

 For international programs, you must have a passport that is valid for at least six months after the program ends.
 If you do not, you should apply for one at once, even before you complete your SIT Study Abroad application.

 How to apply

 To apply to an SIT Study Abroad program please review the criteria as noted on the application.

 * For full-term program applicants, SIT Study Abroad waives application fees for Pell Grant recipients, SEO Scholars, and veterans.
 Qualifying applicants should tick the appropriate box on the application and your fee will be waived.
 SIT Admissions may reach out to you further for confirmation.

 Apply Online.
 You can also download PDF copies of application forms here: